lac-dcc/honey-potion/README.md

 *Honey Potion* is a framework that brings the powerful eBPF technology into Elixir.
 Users can write Elixir code that will be transformed into eBPF bytecodes.
 Many high-level features of Elixir are available and more will be added soon.
 In this alpha version, the framework translates the code to a subset of C that uses [libbpf](https://github.com/libbpf/libbpf)'s features.
 Then it's possible to use `clang` to obtain the bytecodes and load it into the Kernel.

+## Dependencies
+*Honey Potion* depends on a few BPF-related packages to run.
+Below are listed the packages with the ubuntu names.
+Other distros should have similar or equal names.

+- erlang and elixir - For the language used in Honey Potion
+- libbpf-dev - For libbpf, libelf and zlib
+- gcc-multilib - For C libraries (asm/types.h)
+- make - For Makefile compilation
+- llvm - For llc
+- clang - For clang
+- linux-tools-generic - For bpftool (Might need a specific package for your kernel, see output of bpftool to be sure it is working)

+Note that clang, llc and bpftool can be compiled by the user, as long as they are in the $PATH.

 ## Installation

 The package can be installed by adding `honey` to your list of dependencies in `mix.exs`: